donthub/salty-sidekick/README.md

 * `amount`: Betting amount for matchmaking.
 * `amount_direct`: Betting amount for matchmaking between characters with direct match history.
 * `min_balance`: Betting will not lower balance below this value.
+* `loyalties`: List of names to always bet on.
+If both characters are in the list of names, normal betting will be used.
+* `amount_loyalty`: Betting amount for loyalties.

 Tournaments are all in, exhibitions are ignored.